AssSam7/-30DaysLeetCodeChallenge/README.md

 If there're duplicates in arr, count them separately.

 **Approach:**
 The question is really simple, iterate over all the elements in the input and count that only if (element+1) exists.
+Used a temporary count variable and a [**_forEach_**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)